usnistgov/5gdeploy/docs/multi-host.md

 ## CPU Isolation

-It is possible to configure CPU isolation as part of the `--place` flag.
+CPU isolation is configurable as part of `--place` flags.
 `--place=PATTERN@HOST(CPUSET)` allocates CPU cores in *CPUSET* on *HOST* to network functions matching pattern *PATTERN*.
-To allocate CPU cores on the primary host, omit the `HOST` part and write `--place=PATTERN@(CPUSET)` only.
+To allocate CPU cores on the primary host, omit the *HOST* portion and write `--place=PATTERN@(CPUSET)` only.
 Example:

 ```text